Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

-We present the results in \cref{tab:decision_forests}, where models are selected based on the smallest $\kl$ bound over the error.
-We observe that the models trained with P2L are able to obtain competitive results with respect to the test error of our baseline, random forests trained on the whole dataset.
-We report these results in the column ``baseline test loss'' of \cref{tab:decision_forests}, where the models were chosen by their validation loss.
-To compute the $\kl$ bound, we rescale the loss to $[0,1]$, compute the bound then multiply it back to its original scale.
-The generalization guarantees given by the bound using the linear function are competitive to the $\kl$ and are even tighter on the Parkinson dataset.
+\cref{tab:decision_forests} contains the results of the models selected based on the smallest $\kl$ bounds.
+We observe that the models trained with P2L are able to obtain competitive results with respect to the test error of standard random forests trained on the whole dataset.
+We report latter results in the column ``baseline test loss'', where the models are chosen by their validation loss.
+As the values of the bounds are much smaller than $\ell^{\max}$, we conclude that our bounds are tight and non-vacuous.
+The generalization guarantees given by the bounds relying on the linear function are competitive to the ones relying on the $\kl$; they are even tighter on the Parkinson dataset.

-Experiments with regression trees can be found in \cref{app:regression_problems}.
-Training trees using P2L lead to underfitted trees that were not competitive w.r.t. the baseline (see \cref{tab:decision_trees}).
-However, to the best of our knowledge, these results are the first generalization bounds for regression trees.
+Following a similar experiment setting, we trained regression trees with P2L.
+As we can see in \cref{tab:decision_trees}, training trees using P2L leads to underfitted models that are not competitive with respect to the baseline.
+Indeed, as the trees are trained on a small subset of the data, they are restricted to be less complex than trees trained on the whole dataset.
+When selecting the models by the smallest validation loss (see \cref{tab:decision_trees_validation_loss}), we observe that the models achieve better performance, as the compression sets are much larger, but also suffer from worsened bounds.